 This really is a must, and I’m always confused when I meet travellers who don’t have it.
 Like the girl I met in Goa who got bitten by a stray dog and needed multiple rabies shots.
 She didn’t have insurance, so she had to pay for those herself!

 I think a lot of people take an “it won’t happen to me” approach, or just never think about it.
 But it can happen and it’s better to be prepared!
 Seek out decent travel insurance and make sure you have the right cover for everything you’ll be doing.
 Bear in mind that some travel insurance packages don’t cover longer trips or more adventurous activities.
-So if you’re going travelling long-term, take a look at a Backpacker-specific cover like the one from Post Office Travel Insurance.
+So if you’re going travelling long-term, take a look at a backpacker-specific cover.
+I recommend Safety Wing for long-term travel and backpacking.

 READ MORE: Tips for keeping your valuables safe when travelling